 - Click Add Product and choose your product type (Physical, Digital, Service, Gift Card, or Subscription).

 - Add a product name, description, price, and images.
 For physical products, enter weight and dimensions for accurate shipping rates.
+Use high-resolution square images (at least 1000x1000px) for best display across devices.

-- Click Save.
+- Set inventory tracking if needed, then click Save.
 The product is now live in your store.

 You can organize products into categories and control which appear on collection pages or are featured on your homepage.
+Squarespace also supports product quick view, which lets customers see product details in a popup without leaving the collection page.

 What Payment Methods Does Squarespace Accept?